Skip to main content

 The easiest way to get started is to use the create-mcp-use-app command, which scaffolds a complete MCP server project with all necessary configuration:

-npx create-mcp-use-app@latest my-mcp-server
+npx create-mcp-use-app my-mcp-server

 cd my-mcp-server